cfengine/documentation/guide/glossary.markdown

 In CFEngine, cf-serverd is a software component that serves files from one computer to another.
 All computers are recommended to run cf-serverd, making all computers CFEngine servers, whether they are laptops, phones or datacentre computers.

 The special server that others consult for the latest policies is called the Policy Server.

-#### Sketch Activation ####

-A sketch activation is the data that configures the sketch, plus the run environment (verbose and/or test mode), plus the target machines or classes.
-Think of a sketch activations as slalom run instructions you would give to a skier: "go left," "go straight," "let it loose now for maximum speed."

-#### Sketches ####

-Sketches are data-driven policy templates, packaged in installable units.

-* data-driven: sketches are configured with pure data, not with CFEngine policy
-* policy templates: sketches are reusable policies you can configure with different parameters each time you use them
-* installable units: sketches define their "manifest" of files that need to be installed, dependencies on CFEngine version and other sketches, authors, license, API, and so on

 #### Special Variables ####
 #### Standard Library ####